SEP-IRA Contribution Limits and Deadlines

-SEP IRAs provide the ability to make tax-deductible contributions and the earnings grow tax-deferred.
-Contributions to a SEP are treated as traditional IRA assets and as a result are subject to many of the same rules as traditional IRAs.
+Contributions to a SEP-IRA are legally treated as traditional IRA assets, and as a result, are subject to many of the same rules as traditional IRAs.

-Depending on your actual income, the SEP IRA contribution limit could be greater than the Individual Retirement Account (IRA) limits of $6,000 in 2019 ($7,000 for ages 50 or older).
-Also compare SEP IRA limits to the 401(k) contribution limit for employees, which is $19,000 in 2019 ($25,000 for ages 50 or older).
-Unlike IRAs and 401(k)s, SEP IRAs do not offer any catch-up provisions.
-But the good news is that the contribution limits are already pretty substantial.
+Also compare SEP-IRA limits to the 401(k) contribution limit for employees, which is $19,500 in 2020 ($26,000 for ages 50 or older).
+Unlike IRAs and 401(k)s, SEP-IRAs do not offer any catch-up provisions.
+But the good news is that the SEP-IRA contribution limits are already high.

 Calculating Your Net Adjusted Self-Employment Income

-According to the IRS, you can make tax-deductible traditional IRA contributions to a SEP-IRA if your plan permits non-SEP contributions.
-However, the ability to deduct those contributions may be limited due to participation in the SEP.
+Employees can also make tax-deductible traditional IRA contributions to a SEP-IRA if the plan allows for non-SEP contributions.
+But the ability to deduct those contributions may be limited or eliminated because of your participation in the SEP.

-SEP IRA contributions can be made for last year (2018) until the tax filing deadline of April 15, 2019.
-Filing an extension will allow you to delay filing a tax return until October 15, 2019.
-You will still have time to establish a SEP IRA and make a SEP IRA contribution until the tax filing deadline.
-Be sure to notify the IRA custodian to code the contribution for the prior year (2018) if that is your intention.
+Similar SEP-IRA contribution deadlines apply when depositing funds into a SEP-IRA.
+SEP-IRA contributions can be made for last year until the tax filing deadline.
+Filing an extension will generally allow you to delay filing a tax return until October 15.
+You will still have time to establish a SEP-IRA and make a SEP-IRA contribution until the tax filing deadline.
+Be sure to notify the IRA custodian to code the contribution for the prior year, if that is your intention.

-There are other retirement plans for small businesses and self-employed individuals, such as SIMPLE IRAs, individual or solo 401(k)s, Keoghs, or even regular 401(k)s for small businesses.
-It makes sense to compare them all before deciding which one is right for you.
+There are other retirement plans for small businesses and self-employed individuals, such as SIMPLE IRAs, individual 401(k)s, Keoghs, or regular 401(k)s for small businesses.
+Before establishing a SEP-IRA and contributing your hard-earned money according to these contribution limits and deadlines, it makes sense to compare the various retirement options for small businesses and decide which one is right for your needs.